-(In men, their uretha runs inside the penis where it is relatively distant from the anus).
+(In men, the urethra runs inside the penis, where it is relatively distant from the anus).

-When a woman is pregnant, hormones also relax a lot of the muscle and other tissues in the body.
+When a woman is pregnant, hormones also relax a lot of the muscles and other tissues in the body.

-This could also affect the urethra in the woman meaning a bigger chance for a urine infection in pregnancy.
+This could also affect the urethra in the woman meaning a bigger chance of urine infection in pregnancy.

-Infection in the bladder can cause bleeding – both from the bladder and the womb.
+Infection in the bladder can cause bleeding from the bladder and the womb.

-Thrush, a yeast or fungal infection that can affect the vulva and vagina is also common in pregnancy – but will not usually cause vaginal bleeding, although if the infection is severe you may have a bloody discharge.
+Thrush, a yeast or fungal infection that can affect the vulva and vagina, is also common in pregnancy – but will not usually cause vaginal bleeding.
+However, you may have a bloody discharge if the infection is severe.

 It is also particularly important to detect and treat any infections that may or may not be sexually transmitted quickly to prevent any harm to both yourself and your growing baby.